Review Session - Case Management

-Case managers often coordinate the proactive efforts of health care teams in order to facilitate an individual’s health care services from the onset of an injury or illness, through to the safe return of the individual back to work.
-Case Management calls for the proper documentation and tracking of incidents, or injuries and illnesses, so that individuals can be treated and returned to work, as appropriate.
+Case managers often coordinate the proactive efforts of health care teams to facilitate an individual’s health care services from the onset of an injury or illness, through to the safe return of the individual back to work.
+Case Management calls for the proper documentation and tracking of incidents (injuries or illnesses) so that individuals can be treated and returned to work, as appropriate.
 The WebChart system allows administrators and case managers to document workplace incidents through the use of designated encounters, where case notes can be captured, and information related to the case/incident, accommodation(s), and associated lost time can be tracked, stored, and reported on, as needed.
 WebChart effectively streamlines all of the necessary case management processes by providing one platform where staff can record and track conditions, injuries, and/or illnesses through to their resolution.

 Standard functionality includes:

 - A Work-Related (WR) Case Management encounter is designed to capture the assigned Case Manager, case management note, RTW documentation, accommodations/restrictions, as well as additional supporting documentation relevant to the status of the individual.